 The 2005 Act defines certain 'Responsible Authorities' in relation to premises.
 These are given certain rights of involvement and consultation in relation to applications for Premise Licences (and other procedures in relation to Premises Licences e.g. review).
-The following are Responsible Authorities for the purposes of the 2005 Act:-
+The following are Responsible Authorities for the purposes of the 2005 Act:

-- A Licensing Authority in whose area the premises are wholly or partially situated.
-If premises are wholly are partly within North Tyneside's area then it will be a "Responsible Authority".
-If the premises are also partly situated in another licensing authority's area, that Authority will also be a "Responsible Authority" - The Gambling Commission - The Chief Officer of Police for any police area in which the premises are wholly or partly situated - The Fire and Rescue Authority for an area in which the premises are wholly or partly situated - The Local Planning Authority for an area in which the premises are wholly or partly situated - Environmental Health Authority (i.e. an authority which has functions in relation to pollution of the environment or harm to human health) for an area in which the premises are wholly or partly situated - A body designated in writing by the Licensing Authority for an area in which the premises are wholly or partly situated as competent to advise the authority about the protection of children - Her Majesty's Revenue and Customs - Any other body prescribed by the Secretary of State
+• An Authority in whose area the premises are wholly or partially situated.
+If premises are wholly within North Tyneside's area then it will be a "Responsible Authority".
+If the premises are also partly situated in another authority's area, that Authority will also be a "Responsible Authority"

+- The Gambling Commission - The Chief Officer of Police for any police area in which the premises are wholly or partly situated - The Fire and Rescue Authority for an area in which the premises are wholly or partly situated - The Local Planning Authority for an area in which the premises are wholly or partly situated - Environmental Health Authority (i.e. an authority which has functions in relation to pollution of the environment or harm to human health) for an area in which the premises are wholly or partly situated - A body designated in writing by the Authority for an area in which the premises are wholly or partly situated as competent to advise the authority about the protection of children - Her Majesty's Commissioners of Customs and Excise - Any other body prescribed by the Secretary of State.

-The Responsible Authorities will be provided with a Notice of any application for a licence received by the Licensing Authority and may make representations on such applications.
+The Responsible Authorities will be provided with a notice of any application for a licence received by the Authority and may make representations on such applications.
 In certain defined circumstances a premise licence may be granted for a vessel and if the premises are a vessel then Responsible Authorities would also include:

-- a) The Navigation Authorities within the meaning of Section 221(1) of the Water Resources Act 1991 that have statutory functions in relation to the waters where the vessel is usually berthed or moored or any waters where it is proposed to be navigated at a time when it is used for licensable activities. - b) The Environment Agency - c) The Canal and River Trust - d) The Secretary of State (in particular the Secretary of State for Transport who act through the Maritime and Coastquard Agency).
+- a) The Navigation Authorities within the meaning of Section 221(1) of the Water Resources Act 1991 that have statutory functions in relation to the waters where the vessel is usually berthed or moored or any waters where it is proposed to be navigated at a time when it is used for licensable activities.

+- b) The Environment Agency.

+- c) The Canal and River Trust.

+- d) The Secretary of State.